2024-25 Catalog

 IR 334 Prospects for Peace in the 21st Century 4 Credits

 Will the 21st century be more or less peaceful than the “terrible 20th?”
 This course examines: globalization as a force both for and against peace, the proliferation of weapons of mass destruction, terrorism, nationalism and communal conflict, humanitarian intervention and peacekeeping, climate change and other issues affecting prospects for peace in the near future.
-We will also consider the special situation of American as the world's sole superpower, choices in U.S. policy between unilateral and multilateral approaches to preserving global and regional peace, and decision-making processes of the U.S. and other important actors.
-Consent of department required.
+We will also consider the special situation of American as the world's sole superpower, choices in U.S. policy between unilateral and multilateral approaches to preserving global.

 Prerequisites: IR 010